40 Best Things to Do in St. Louis, MO

 World Chess Hall of Fame hosts world-class exhibitions highlighting the relationship between chess and art, history, and culture.

-On September 2011, the World Chess Hall of Fame formally opened its doors in Saint Louis' thriving Central West End neighborhood.
+I remember when it first opened its doors in September 2011, right here in Saint Louis’ thriving Central West End neighborhood.

-It has exhibits of items from the permanent collection, American and World Chess Halls of Fame displays, and seasonal exhibitions showcasing the great players, classic matches, and cultural significance of chess.
+It features exhibits of items from the permanent collection, American and World Chess Halls of Fame displays, and seasonal exhibitions showcasing the great players, classic matches, and cultural significance of chess.

 Have Fun at the Ballpark Village